DevExpress-Examples/asp-net-core-dashboard-create-json-connections/README.md

 * [Index.cshtml](./CS/AspNetCoreDashboard2.2/Pages/Index.cshtml)
 <!-- default file list end -->

-# Web Dashboard - How to create new JSON data sources at runtime
+# Dashboard for ASP.NET Core - How to create new JSON data sources at runtime

 You can provide end users with the capability to create a new data connection for a [JSON Data Source](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardJsonDataSource) at runtime.